 You BEAT the CPA exam!
 Whew!!!
 Now take that big breath of relief, celebrate, and let your friends and family know that it’s all over.
 Finally, all those countless and agonizing hours of uniform CPA self-study have finally paid off.
 But now what’s next?
-Of course the license application process isn’t all that clear cut and yes, you’ll be paying more fees.
+Of course, the license application process for becoming a Certified Public Accountant isn’t all that clear cut and yes, you’ll be paying more fees before you land that lucrative accounting firm career.

 So let’s break it down and make that process a little bit easier.
 Here are the next steps to obtain your license.